castaway/dbix-class-book/chapters/06-Components-and-extending.md

     1;

+This new file will be automatically loaded as the ResultSet class for the Post ResultSource, by the `load_namespaces` method in our Schema class.

-Now the query can be assembled and run by DBIx::Class on demand, to try it out:
+The query can now be assembled and run by DBIx::Class on demand, to try it out:

     my $schema = MyBlog::Schema->connect("dbi:mysql:dbname=myblog", "myuser", "mypassword");